#VanderpumpRules Restaurant Designer #NickAlain Unveils A Sketch Of #TomTom

 Monday Night’s Vanderpump Rules Will Show Tom Tom As A Work In Progress

-Tom Sandoval told Andy Cohen that Tom Tom is coming along nicely on Watch What Happens Live.
+Tom Sandoval told Andy Cohen on Watch What Happens Live that Tom Tom is coming along nicely.

 “It’s coming along.
 It’s looking great.
 It’s been a lot of work.
 A month ago, we found out we had to put in a sink in this other sidebar that we’re gonna have.
 He had to like dig up the concrete and everything.
 Ken’s been working really hard.”